Heratexx/habbify/README.md

   - ~~Gain Eggs when completing a habit~~
   - ~~Level all eggs when gaining EXP~~
   - ~~Hatch birds when a threshold is reached~~
-- Chance the way Eggs and Birds Work
+- Change the way Eggs and Birds Work
   - You start with a one random Stage one Bird
     - ~~Birds can be feeded to gain a stage~~
-    - if a birds reaches stage 3 its "fully grown" and therefore letf in your Forest
+    - ~~if a birds reaches stage 3 its "fully grown" and therefore letf in your Forest~~
-      - this bird will give 3 options of eggs you can choose from
+      - ~~this bird will give 3 options of eggs you can choose from~~ (crrently 2)
-      - an Egg still progresses as you gain exp
+      - ~~an Egg still progresses as you gain exp~~
-    - There a other ways to gain new Eggs
+    - There are other ways to gain new Eggs
       - Creating Daily Streaks
       - complete X Habits in one day etc...
 - Getting "Better" Eggs with Higher User Level